Image: Shutterstock

 3. Can I drink hot chocolate during breastfeeding?

-You may limit it to one cup a day or take it in moderate amount to limit the caffeine intake.
+You may limit it to one cup a day or take it in moderate amounts to limit the caffeine intake.

 Breastfeeding can leave one hungry and craving some chocolates.
-Nursing mothers maybe want to be sure before consuming chocolates while breastfeeding because of their caffeine content.
-However, moderation is the key, as too much chocolate may lead to caffeine passing through the breastmilk.
-Moreover, chocolate is rich in sugar and fats, and therefore it is good to indulge in just occasional bites.
+Nursing mothers may want to be sure before consuming chocolates while breastfeeding because of their caffeine content.
+However, moderation is the key, as too much chocolate may lead to caffeine passing through the breast milk.
+Moreover, chocolate is rich in sugar and fats; therefore, it is good to indulge in occasional bites.
 Dark chocolate may be a better choice as compared to white chocolate.
+Remember, following certain dietary restrictions when nursing is vital for the mother and her baby’s health.

 Infographic: Side Effects Of Eating Excess Chocolate While Breastfeeding